Marinus van der Lubbe: Claimed responsibility and disputes

-Memorial at the Südfriedhof in Leipzig.
+Memorial at the in Leipzig.
 The stones placed are a Jewish custom to show remembrance and respect.

-Historians disagree as to whether van der Lubbe acted alone, as he said, to protest against the condition of the German working class, or was involved in a larger conspiracy.
-The Nazis blamed a communist conspiracy.
-Responsibility for the Reichstag fire remains an ongoing topic of debate and research in modern historical scholarship.
-Journalist William Shirer, writing in 1960, surmised that van der Lubbe was goaded into setting a fire at the Reichstag but that the Nazis had set their own more elaborate fire at the same time.
-According to Ian Kershaw, writing in As of 1998, the consensus of nearly all contemporary historians is that van der Lubbe had in fact set the Reichstag afire.
+The Nazis blamed a communist conspiracy, while the Communists, conversely, charged a Nazi false flag conspiracy.
+Historians disagree as to whether van der Lubbe acted alone, as he said, to protest against the condition of the German working class, or was involved in a larger Nazi conspiracy.
+Responsibility for the fire remains an ongoing topic of debate and research in modern historical scholarship.
+Journalist William Shirer, writing in 1960, surmised that van der Lubbe was goaded into setting a fire at the but that the Nazis had set their own more elaborate fire at the same time.
+According to Ian Kershaw, writing in As of 1998, the consensus of nearly all contemporary historians is that van der Lubbe had in fact set the afire.

 Lex van der Lubbe

 Lex van der Lubbe is the colloquial term for the Nazi law concerning the imposition and execution of the death penalty, passed on 29 March 1933.
 The name comes from the fact that the law formed the legal basis for the imposition of the death penalty against van der Lubbe.
 The Reichstag Fire Decree of 28 February 1933 included a list of crimes for which the death penalty was to be imposed instead of a life sentence, as was previously the case.
-The law concerning the imposition and execution of the death penalty was passed by Hitler's government on 29 March (on the basis of the Enabling Act which had been passed on 23 March 1933).
-It extended the law retroactively to 31 January 1933, thereby violating Article 116 of the Weimar Constitution, which prohibited retroactive penalties.
-The Enabling Act itself, however, made this legislation constitutional, provided the office of the president and the Reichstag and Reichsrat were not affected.
-It could thus be applied to van der Lubbe, who had admitted in court that he had set fire to the Reichstag on 27 February.
+The law concerning the imposition and execution of the death penalty was passed by Hitler's government on 29 March (on the basis of the Enabling Act, which had been passed on 23 March 1933).
+It extended the law retroactively to 31 January 1933, thereby violating Article 116 of the Weimar Constitution, which prohibited retroactive penalties (ex post facto law).
+The Enabling Act itself made this legislation constitutional, provided the office of the president and the and were not affected.
+It could thus be applied to van der Lubbe, who had admitted in court that he had set fire to the on 27 February.
 The law was ultimately repealed by the Allied Control Council on 30 January 1946 through Control Council Act No. 11.